844.520.6993

 Limited Liability Company

 A Limited Liability Company (LLC) may be the most popular choice for starting a small business.
 Unlike a partnership or sole proprietorship, an LLC provides you protection from your personal assets.
-This means that your personal assets, like your home, savings account, vehicle, etc. will not be at risk in the event that your business faces a lawsuit.
+This means your personal assets, like your home, savings account, vehicle, etc., will not be at risk in the event that your business faces a lawsuit.

 You should note that members of an LLC are considered self-employed and must pay taxes towards Medicare and Social Security.
-Each state varies on its rules and regulations for an LLC, so be sure to check with your local offices.
+Each state varies in its rules and regulations for an LLC, so be sure to check with your local offices.
 For an LLC, you will need an Articles of Organization and Operating Agreement.

 Corporation

-The last business structure we will discuss today is a corporation.
-What separates a corporation apart from the rest of the business structures is that it is a legal entity that stands separate from its owners.
+The last business structure we will discuss is a corporation.
+What separates a corporation from the rest of the business structures is that it is a legal entity that stands separate from its owners.
 People choose a corporation because it provides the strongest legal protection to its owners from personal liability because it can make a profit, be held legally accountable on its own, and can be taxed.

 Although a corporation has the most protection, it also comes at a cost.
 A corporation is the most expensive form of business and requires more operational procedures, records, and reporting to maintain a legal corporation.
 If you choose a corporation for your cleaning business, you’ll also be required to pay income taxes on your profits.
 To become a corporation, you will need one of the following documents: Articles of Incorporation or Bylaws or Resolutions.

-Business Name
+Choosing a Business Name

 You can be creative when coming up with your business name, but keep in mind many of your choices may already be taken by another company.
 You’ll also want to keep in mind that if you plan on creating a website, you’ll want to check domain name availability as well.